michha/bash-on-windows/README.md

 This repository contains several scripts that you can use with Bash on Ubunto on Windows.
 To run one of the scripts execute the particular command on the Windows command prompt (`cmd`).

 ## [cakephp-setup.sh](https://github.com/michha/cakephp-windows10-bash/blob/master/cakephp-setup.sh)
+**There are currently some major issues inside the bash shell concerning networking that will keep you from starting the webserver**

     bash -c "curl -s -L https://github.com/michha/cakephp-windows10-bash/raw/master/cakephp-setup.sh | sh"

 ## [fish-setup.sh](https://github.com/michha/cakephp-windows10-bash/blob/master/fish-setup.sh)

     bash -c "curl -s -L https://github.com/michha/cakephp-windows10-bash/raw/master/fish-setup.sh | sh"